 Residency Positions and Requirements

-The Department of Neurology at Loma Linda University offers twelve neurology residency positions.
-Three positions per year are available for a categorical (PGY1-4) residency.
+The Department of Neurology at Loma Linda University offers sixteen (16) neurology residency positions.
+Four positions per year are available for a categorical (PGY1-4) residency.

 Benefits Specific for Neurology Residents